Capital Return

 Read article

-GS 10-K Analysis: 73% of Growth Came From Interest, Not Deal-Making
+73% of Goldman Sachs' Growth Came From Interest, Not Deal-Making

 Goldman Sachs reported record FY2025 earnings of $51.32 per share — up 26.6% — on what Wall Street calls an M&A super-cycle.
 But the 10-K filing reveals that 73% of the flagship Global Banking & Markets segment's $6.4 billion revenue increase came from net interest income surging 182%, not deal-making fees.
 Core franchise fee revenue grew just 5.7%.
 At $879 and 2.21x tangible book, the market prices a deal-making franchise — the filing describes a rate-sensitive balance sheet with a wealth management cost problem.